 Find disciplinary actions and probation

-There are a couple tools we recommend to look at how good your doctor is at their job.
+There are a couple tools we recommend using to judge how good your doctor is at their job.
 First is the Surgeon Scorecard from ProPublica, We thought it was great a few years ago when it was released and we still do.
 It is limited to some of the more routine procedures that shouldn’t have unexpected complications when performed by a surgeon that does so routinely.
-If your doctor doesn’t get a good grade on there it may be a sign to reconsider.
+If your doctor doesn’t get a good grade on there, it may be a sign to reconsider.
 A second place to look is The Federation of State Medical Boards.
-Here, you can find information on a doctor provided by the state agencies that license and discipline doctors.
-Some of the info on these sites can be difficult to understand but they can give you the contact information for the state boards, and if all else fails you can call them up and ask about your doctor.
+Here you can find information on a doctor provided by the state agencies that license and discipline doctors.
+Some of the info on these sites can be difficult to understand but they will give you the contact information for the state boards – and if all else fails, you can call them up and ask about your doctor.

 Follow the money

 Doctors can legally accept payments and samples from drug and medical device companies.
 Some doctors can get large payments from such companies.
-This doesn’t necessarily make a risk to your safety.
+This doesn’t necessarily pose a risk to your safety.
 It may, however, present a conflict of interest in which you are not the primary concern.
-Being informed at least allows you to ask them point blank whether they are recommending a treatment because it’s best for you, or because it’s best for their pocketbook.
+Being informed allows you to ask them point-blank whether they are recommending a treatment because it’s best for you, or because it’s best for their pocketbook.
 The government collects information on how much money doctors get this way.
 That means you can be aware of who holds influence over your doctor.
 Our friends at ProPublica have a tool called “Dollars for Docs” that makes that information a little easier to find.

 Go on a “First Date”